-On your arrival in South Korea
+On Arrival in South Korea

 You must receive a full medical check upon 90 days of arriving in South Korea, which will not be paid for by your school.
 They will test for HIV, Ebola, and narcotics.
 There is some ambiguity as to whether or not they are only testing for hard drugs or soft drugs, such as Marijuana.
-Nonetheless, it is better not to smoke marijuana at least two months before coming to South Korea.
+Nonetheless, it is better not to smoke marijuana for at least two months before coming to South Korea.

-Are English schools in South Korea racist?
+Are English Schools in South Korea Racist?

 Unfortunately, racism is still an issue in South Korea and the rest of Asia.
 Personally, I stopped recruiting teachers for South Korea due to this problem.
 However, don’t lose hope!
 Things are slowly changing for the better and it is possible for non-white teachers to get hired to teach English in Korea.
 While that last statement is unfortunate, it is reality and one in which myself and others are trying to erode.